 But Amazon is charging an extra dollar for the kindle paperwhite signature so what do you get for that,

-- Upgraded storage from 8GB to 32GB, its not huge deal unless you are listening to the comic book or audiobooks.
+- Upgraded storage from 8GB to 32GB, it’s not a huge deal unless you are listening to comic books or audiobooks.

 4. Kindle Oasis

 it’s a bit of a different design you can get it in different colors.